 Know the Lingo

-Individual Lightning Lane attractions, not to be confused with the Lightning Lane queues, are made up of the eight most popular rides at Walt Disney World.
-There are two in each park.
+Individual Lightning Lane attractions, not to be confused with the Lightning Lane queues, are made up of the four most popular rides at Walt Disney World (there's one in each park!).
 You can pay an additional fee to skip the line at these attractions.
 The purchase of Genie+ does not include these attractions.
 However, you do not need to purchase Genie+ in order to buy an Individual Lightning Lane attraction.
 You can think of these as à la carte options.
-The average cost of Individual Lightning Lane attractions is typically between $7 to $15 per person.
+The average cost of Individual Lightning Lane attractions is typically between $7 to $22 per person.
 These prices vary depending on the day or season.
 You can expect these prices to rise during weekends and busy seasons.
 Scrolling the My Day and the Tip Board is where you’ll find the option of purchasing the Individual Lightning Lane attractions.

 Get to Know the Genie+ Features Before Your Trip

 Learning how to use Genie Plus, with kids or without, can be a little overwhelming.
 There's a lot to learn and there are several moving parts that make up the whole process.
 We recommend setting aside a little bit of time before your trip to download the My Disney Experience app to your phone, link your theme park tickets and play around with the features.
 The last thing you’ll want to do is try to figure out how it works while navigating the parks with your whole family in tow.